 The optimizations cover all operations, such as initial load, navigating through views and time periods, adding, updating and deleting appointments, both in Server and WebService binding.

 Of course, there are hundreds more new and enhanced functionalities in the Q3 2014 release of UI for ASP.NET AJAX.
-For more details, check the What’s New product page or the Release Notes.
+For more details, check the or the .
 Or, why not simply download the latest version and try the new stuff directly in Visual Studio?
-You can get the trial version from here.
+You can get the trial version from .